-'Hundreds' of Russian mercenaries in Bamako, EU confirms
+'Hundreds' of Russian mercenaries in Mali, EU confirms

 The mention of "precedents" referred to the Central African Republic (CAR), Libya, Syria, and east Ukraine, where Utkin personally and his men stand accused of atrocities by the UN and EU.

-The EU recently folded a military-training mission in CAR after it emerged that at least one EU-trained African battalion was fighting under Wagner Group's command for the sake of "predating" the country's mineral wealth.
+The EU recently folded a military-training mission in CAR after it emerged that at least one EU-trained CAR battalion was fighting under Wagner Group's command for the sake of "predating" the country's mineral wealth.

 The EU also has two military training and advisory missions in Mali - EUTM Mali and EUCAP Sahel Mali.

-They have stayed open, alongside an EU embassy in Bamako, despite a putsch in May last year.
+These have stayed open, alongside an EU embassy in Bamako, despite a putsch in May last year.

 "For the time being, there is no indication that EU-trained Malian soldiers are being used by Wagner," the EU foreign service told EUobserver.